Brown-University-Library/ml_hhoag_image_clustering_project/README.md

 This [google-spreadsheet][ggl] shows clustering results for 50 of the 587 images in the [AFL-CIO][AFL] Hall-Hoag organization.
 It's useful to skip back and forth from the spreadsheet to the AFL-CIO page (the "Has Parts" section) to better understand the groupings.
 The important parts are the last three columns.

-The columns "01-groups" and "02-groups" show the grouping output from my code by making a single change to one setting.
+The columns "01-groups" and "02-groups" both show the _predicted_ grouping output, from my code.
+The difference between the two is from a single change to one setting.
 (The technique I used, described below, offers the ability to adjust _lots_ of settings.)
 The column "real-groups" shows the actual groups from a manual inspection of the images.

 The alternating light-yellow and light-red cells highlight groupings of the "real" images for comparison with the 2 prediction columns.
 (A clarification note: Look at the last grouping...
 Note that it doesn't matter that the "real" column has the number "10" for all the related images, but the other two prediction-columns have the numbers "15" and "12".
 The important thing is the grouping, not the actual numbers.)